 To make our thought experiment above as simple to follow as possible, we focused on an ‘all else being equal’ comparison where the two species did not differ in fecundity and there were no trade-offs: an ability to delay senescence required no lowering of reproductive effort.
 We next turn to examples that are considerably more realistic than the above comparison between hypothetical species that only differ in one respect (survival) and cannot ever breed more than twice.
-We now sacrifice analytical tractability to achieve three goals: (i) we consider a wide variety of density-dependent scenarios; (ii) we link senescence to the ideas of fast and slow life histories (which is argued to underlie e.g. the mammal-bird dichotomy in senescence rates, Jones et al. 2008, relationships between senescence and latitude across bird species, Møller 2007, all the way to within-species patterns, Cayuela et al. 2020), taking into account that a slow senescence rate may involve ‘accepting’ lower fecundity; and (iii) we see if the intuition remains robust in non-equilibrium .
+We now sacrifice analytical tractability to achieve three goals: (i) we consider a wide variety of density-dependent scenarios; (ii) we link senescence to the ideas of fast and slow life histories (which is argued to underlie e.g. the mammal-bird dichotomy in senescence rates, Jones et al. 2008, relationships between senescence and latitude across bird species, Møller 2007, all the way to within-species patterns, Cayuela et al. 2020), taking into account that a slow senescence rate may involve ‘accepting’ lower fecundity; and (iii) we see if the intuition remains robust in situations (identified as important by Moorad et al. 2019) where populations fluctuate around an equilibrium due to pulsed high mortality events instead of staying invariant or instead of experiencing small, stochastic fluctuations around an equilibrium (Tuljapurkar 2013, Caswell & Shyu 2017).

-We explore 10 different kinds of density regulation, of which nine are organized in a 3×3 setup (Table 2) and an additional one (density dependence acting on recruitment probability) added for the reason that this form of population regulation is often discussed in territorial species (Newton, 1992; Sæther et al. 2002; López-Sepulcre and Kokko, 2005; Krüger et al. 2012; Grant et al. 2017).
-In the 3×3 scheme, we have three examples each of density-dependence acting on (1) survival in an age-independent manner, (2) on adult survival (neither the number of juveniles nor adults impacts juvenile survival) or (3) on fecundity (noting also that fecundity regulation in this case is mathematically indistinguishable from newborns dying, or having trouble recruiting into the population; see Discussion).
-Each of these is investigated in three different ways: density dependence may be absent for a while until it acts in a pulsed (‘catastrophic’) manner via sudden decreases in the vital rates either (a) deterministically above a certain density or (b) stochastically, or (c) density-dependence may exert a continuously increasing pressure on the relevant vital rate.
+We explore ten different kinds of density regulation, of which nine are organized in a 3×3 setup (Table 2) and an additional one (density dependence acting on recruitment probability) added for the reason that this form of population regulation is often discussed in territorial species (Newton, 1992; Sæther et al. 2002; López-Sepulcre and Kokko, 2005; Krüger et al. 2012; Grant et al. 2017).
+In the 3×3 scheme, we have three examples each of density dependence acting on (1) survival in an age-independent manner, (2) on adult survival (neither the number of juveniles nor adults impacts juvenile survival) or (3) on fecundity (noting also that fecundity regulation in this case is mathematically indistinguishable from newborns dying, or having trouble recruiting into the population; see Discussion).
+Each of these is investigated in three different ways: density dependence may be absent for a while until it acts in a pulsed (‘catastrophic’) manner via sudden decreases in the vital rates either (a) deterministically above a certain density or (b) stochastically, or (c) density dependence may exert a continuously increasing pressure on the relevant vital rate.
 The additional scenario of density dependence acting via recruitment limitation is closest to the case that combines (3) with (c).
 Obviously, the ten scenarios we consider do not represent an exhaustive list of all (infinitely many) possibilities, but are helpful for highlighting what is common and what is different between fecundity and survival regulation.